Application Deadline: January 15, 2023

 - Register on the Spigit website to gain access.
 If you already have an account, sign in directly.

 - Fill in the online application form.
 You may save your application at any time and finish later.

-- Applications must be completed by January 16, 2022, 23.59 CET.
-After this time, the application form will automatically close.
+- Applications must be completed by January 15, 2023, 23.59 CET.
+After this time, the submission of applications will no longer be possible.